 This arugula lentil salad with is a nutritional powerhouse.
-Made with oven roasted tomatoes, avocado and cumin toasted pine nuts, this salad is a delicious combination of chewy, creamy and crunchy textures and sweet, salty and tangy flavors.
-Delicious and yet filling, it makes a great lunch or dinner accompaniment.
+Made with oven roasted tomatoes, avocado and cumin toasted pine nuts, this vegan salad is a delicious combination of chewy, creamy and crunchy textures and sweet, salty and tangy flavors.

-I often make the main components of this arugula lentil salad ahead of time.
+To save time, I often prepare the main ingredients of this salad in advance.
 I roast the tomatoes while also roasting veggies for another meal (like my family’s favorite hidden-veggie chili).
 The lentils can be cooked multiple days in advance and stored in the refrigerator.
 And I try to always have some Lemon Tahini Salad Dressing in my refrigerator to add to a quick lunch or dinner salad.

 This recipe serves 4 to 6 people.